ianw3214/WyvernsNest/docs/build.md

 ## Working with the project

 The project should be all set up now.
 On windows, simply open the .vcxproj file to open the project in Visual Studio.

+**IMPORTANT NOTE**: In order to run the game from within the build folder, you need to copy the res folder from the root folder to the build folder.
+This step is done automatically if the previous *setup.bat* script was used to generate the build.